 During her early years in Seattle she worked at Virginia Mason, Cabrini Hospital, and Harborview Medical Center.
 In retirement, Mary spends time with her five children and eight grandchildren.
 She has enjoyed working with MMPNO over the years, especially on the community screening events.
 She is incredibly grateful for the time spent as a nurse, which was her first and best dream job.

 Sponsored by Dr. Marla Salmon

-Mrs. Pitts, BSN, RN, is one of the 13 founders of MMPNO.
-She is an active member and a Named Endowed Donor through the generous sponsorship of Dr. Marla Salmon.
+Mrs. Pitts, BSN, RN, was one of the 13 founders of MMPNO.
+She was an active member and a Named Endowed Donor through the generous sponsorship of Dr. Marla Salmon.